gvillant/WS1Language/README.md

 - Configure language settings.
 Adding a language pack isn't enough - you have to tell Windows that you want it to be configured for all users.
 This is done through an XML file fed to INTL.CPL; customize the file as needed.
 (There is an example file for French language).
 Check the Microsoft documentation for detailed settings per country or location :  https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/configure-international-settings-in-windows
 - Install features on demand (FOD).
 The needed components will be downloaded from Windows Update automatically and added to the running OS.Check https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-language-fod
   - Example : Language.Fonts.PanEuropeanSupplementalFonts\~\~\~\~0.0.1.0
+- Script detect if the environment is Dropship Offline or Online :
+  - If Online : apply Language Packs and xml file, then create a scheduled task to silently reboot before first logon.
+This reboot is required to display the logon UI in the targeted language.
+  - If Offline : apply Language Packs only.

 ## 💾 Building
 1. Download script from Github